 Problem-solving is a critical life skill that everyone needs.
 Whether you're dealing with everyday issues or complex challenges, being able to solve problems effectively can make a big difference to your quality of life.

 While there is no one 'right' way to solve a problem, having a toolkit of different techniques that you can draw upon will give you the best chance of success.
-In this article, we'll explore 17 Maths problem-solving strategies that you can start using immediately to deepen your learning and improve your skills.
+In this article, we'll explore 17 different math problem-solving strategies you can start using immediately to deepen your learning and improve your skills.

 What are maths problem-solving strategies?

 Before we get into the strategies themselves, let's take a step back and answer the question: what are these strategies?
-In simple terms, these are methods we use to solve mathematical problems.
+In simple terms, these are methods we use to solve mathematical problems—essential for anyone learning how to study maths.
 These can be anything from asking open-ended questions to more complex concepts like the use of algebraic equations.

 The beauty of these techniques is they go beyond strictly mathematical application.
 It's more about understanding a given problem, thinking critically about it and using a variety of methods to find a solution.